-The first confirmed case of the virus Zika infection in India is found in a hospital in Ahmedabad, November 9, 2016.
+The first confirmed case of infection with Zeke in India is found in a hospital in Ahmedabad, November 9, 2016.
 Subsequently confirmed two more cases: one in January 2017 and another in February.
 None of these cases were reported to the World Health Organization (WHO) until 15 May.

 Why is the government for a long time did not announce these cases, it is not clear, but it suggests a low level of clarity in India's public health system.
 It is not surprising that India occupied the last place in the health of transparency among the 32 countries.